Medication overuse headache: Causes

 MOH is known to occur with frequent use of many different medications, including most commonly: triptans, ergotamines, simple and combination analgesics, and opioids.
+Common over-the-counter medicines that can cause headaches when overused include Excedrin Migraine, Cafergot, and Advil.
 Dietary and medicinal caffeine consumption appears to be a modest risk factor for chronic daily headache onset, regardless of headache type.

-MOH is very rare in patients without a history of recurrent headaches, and it rarely develops in patients who take analgesics for non-headache pain, like arthritis or Irritable bowel syndrome.
-Furthermore, MOH is more probable when a family history of MOH is present, thus indicating a genetical susceptibility.
+A lifelong history of headaches is a major risk factor for MOH.
+MOH is very rare in patients without a history of recurrent headaches, and it rarely develops in patients who take analgesics for non-headache pain, like arthritis or irritable bowel syndrome.
+Furthermore, MOH is more probable when a family history of MOH is present, thus indicating a genetic susceptibility.
 It is thought that rebound headaches are caused by a neuronal re-adjustment process.
 Analgesic intake raises the pain threshold.
 Thus, lacking pain stimuli for longer times, the brain re-calibrates to experience normal stimuli as pain.

+The time it takes for someone to develop medication overuse headaches (MOH) after taking medication too often depends on the type of medication they are using.
+If someone is taking triptans (such as Sumatriptan etc.), it may take about 1.7 years for them to develop MOH.
+If they are taking ergots (such as Ergotamine etc.), it may take about 2.7 years, and if they are taking analgesics (such as Naproxen etc.), it may take about 4.8 years.
+So, the delay between taking medication too often and developing MOH varies based on the type of medication being used.

 The underlying mechanisms that lead to the development of the condition are still widely unknown and clarification of their role is hampered by a lack of experimental research or suitable animal models.
 Various pathophysiological abnormalities have been reported and they seem to have an important role in initiating and maintaining chronic headache (genetic disposition, receptor and enzyme physiology and regulation, psychological and behavioural factors, physical dependencies, recent functional imaging results).

+In some cases, individuals may be genetically predisposed to developing medication overuse headache.
+A PET study in patients with chronic analgesic overuse showed decreased activity in the orbitofrontal cortex of the brain, which is also seen in substance abuse.
+This suggests that there may be an underlying neurological susceptibility to addiction in some individuals.
+However, more research is needed to fully understand the complex interplay of factors that contribute to the development of MOH.